 - Establish a neutral spine position to eliminate or reduce flexion and extension of the spine.

 - Integrate the pelvic floor.
 The pelvic floor is the foundation of core stability.

 - Use core breathing from the diaphragm to support your core.

 Individuals who have hypermobility syndrome have several challenges when it comes to exercise.

 The first challenge to hypermobility exercises is maintaining perfect posture.
 Perfect posture is much easier to obtain if you have normal mobility.
 Because if somebody with normal mobility goes out of range, we can start feeling it, we can feel the tightness in the joints and our ligaments are starting to yell at us a little bit.

-I have hypermobile knees and I used to just be able to stand with my knees way back for the longest time, and my hips forward.
+I have hypermobile knees and used to just be able to stand with my knees way back (hypermobile knees that went too far back).
+I could hold this position for a long period and compensate by keeping my hips in a forward position.
+My lower body never told me (or “cued” me) that I was hypermobile.

-But if you’re hypermobile in many places in your body, you never get that cueing about what your neutral body position needs to be.
+However if you’re hypermobile in many parts of your body, you never get that cueing about what your neutral body position needs to be.

-It’s so critical for somebody that has hypermobility syndrome to have a teacher that
+It’s critical for somebody that has hypermobility syndrome to have a teacher that:

 - Teaches them well